 Children learn Literacy skills through a thematic approach from Early Years up to KS3.
 Teachers plan individually for the children, tailoring the learning to the children's individual needs.
 Children cover non-fiction, poetry and fiction topics equally throughout the year, with specific lessons for handwriting, reading, phonics and communication.

-Pupils in KS3 access reading through 1.1 sessions with an adult, guided reading sessions and cross-curricular through lessons that involve shared, individual and guided reading.
+Pupils in KS3 access reading through 1.1 sessions with an adult, guided reading sessions and cross-curricular reading.
+Children consolidate their previously taught phonics skills by reading phonics books at their level which are age appropriate.
 During 1.1 and guided reading sessions children work through individual targets and discuss a text at their level within these sessions.

-Pupils in KS4 who are following the green pathway, study towards an appropriate accredited qualification.
-Pupils on the orange pathway develop their English learning through the AQA Unit Award Scheme.
-Post 16 continue their English skills through Life Skills and Work units.
+Pupils in KS4 who are following the green pathway (moderate learning needs) and some pupils on the purple pathway (severe learning needs), study towards an appropriate accredited qualification (WJEC Entry Level English).
+Pupils on the purple and orange pathway (children with more complex needs) develop their English learning through the AQA Unit Award Scheme.
+Post 16 pupils on the green pathway continue their English skills through OCNWMR Life Skills and Work units.
+Post 16 pupils on purple and orange pathways work towards the ASDAN Towards Independence.